SinRas/tierpsy-tracker/docs/INSTALLATION_DOCKER.md

 #### 2. Get the Tierpsy image

-If you have a Docker Hub account, or are OK with creating one, you can look for the `lferiani/tierpsy-tracker` image in the Docker Desktop app.
+If you have a Docker Hub account, or are ok with creating one, you can look for the `lferiani/tierpsy-tracker` image in the Docker Desktop app.

 Otherwise, open Powershell: